Anglo-Saxon law: Language and dialect

 The English dialect in which the Anglo-Saxon laws have been handed down is in most cases a common speech derived from the West Saxon dialect.
 Wessex formed the core of the unified Kingdom of England, and the royal court at Winchester became the main literary centre.
 Traces of the Kentish dialect can be detected in the Textus Roffensis, a manuscript containing the earliest Kentish laws.
 Northumbrian dialectical peculiarities are also noticeable in some codes, while Danish words occur as technical terms in some documents.
 With the Norman Conquest, Latin took the place of English as the language of legislation.

 Courts

-The Anglo-Saxons developed a sophisticated system of assemblies or moots (the Old English words mot and gemot mean "meeting").
+The Anglo-Saxons developed a sophisticated system of assemblies or moots (the Old English words mōt and ġemōt mean "meeting").
 Historians often call these assemblies courts; however, they were not like the specialised law courts that developed under Angevin government.
 These assemblies performed a variety of functions beyond judicial business.
 They issued legislation, organised and performed law enforcement, and witnessed transactions.

 Vague references to courts appear in earlier laws.
 These texts use terms such as folcegemot.
 Later laws use more specific terminology.
 The laws of Edgar outline a precise division of courts.
 The hundred court was to meet every four weeks.
 The borough court was to meet three times a year, and the shire court was to meet twice a year.